ncsa/MayomicsVC/README.md

 This workflow is modular by design, with each bioinformatics task in its own module.
 WDL ought to make this easy by defining "tasks" and "workflows".
-Tasks in our case will wrap individual bioinformatics steps that correspond to the blocks in the diagram below.
+Tasks in our case will wrap individual bioinformatics steps that correspond to the stages in the diagram below.
 Tasks can be run individually and also strung together into workflows.

-Variant calling workflow is complex, so we break it up into smaller blocks that are easier to develop and maintain.
+Variant calling workflow is complex, so we break it up into smaller stages that are easier to develop and maintain.
 Blocks can be run individually and also called sequentially to execute part or full workflow.